Peter Daly (Chair)

 Peter is also a Chartered Accountant.

-She was Project Manager for the Laureate for Irish Fiction (Anne Enright 2015-2018) for the Arts Council of Ireland and was Manager of Rough Magic SEEDS.
+Recently she was Project Manager for the Laureate for Irish Fiction (Anne Enright 2015-2018) for the Arts Council of Ireland and was Manager of Rough Magic SEEDS and worked on the Programming Team for Galway 2020.
 She is Chairperson of Youth Theatre Ireland and United Fall and is a member of the board of Theatre Forum.
 Jen is an Artist Research Fellow at Queen Mary University of London.

 John graduated from NUI Galway with a BA in Psychology, has an MA in Adult and Continuing Education from the University of Ulster and an MBS in Business Practice from the Irish Management Institute/University College Cork.